Employee using a keypad for an office access control system from a vetted installation company.

 Your business isn’t static, and your security system shouldn’t be either.
 A common oversight is choosing an access control system that meets your current needs but can’t scale for future growth.
 Think about where your business will be in five or ten years.
 Will you need to add more doors, users, or locations?
 A scalable system can adapt with you.
 It’s also crucial to consider how the system will integrate with your existing security infrastructure, like alarm systems and video surveillance.
 A standalone system that doesn’t communicate with your other tools can create security blind spots and operational inefficiencies.
 We offer a range of systems and products designed to grow with your Atlanta business.

-Skipping the Homework on Certifications and References
+Skipping Your Homework on Certifications and References

 Not all installers are created equal.
 Before you sign a contract, do your due diligence.
 Verify that the company and its technicians hold the proper licenses and certifications for installing security equipment in Georgia.
 These credentials show that they have the training and knowledge to do the job right.
 Don’t be shy about asking for references from other local businesses they’ve worked with.
 A confident, experienced installer will be happy to share them.
 Following up on these references gives you real-world insight into their professionalism, quality of work, and customer service.
 Our team at American Alarm has been protecting Atlanta businesses since 1995, and we’re proud of our track record.

-Overlooking Training and Long-Term Support
+Underestimating the Need for Training and Support

 An access control system is only effective if your team knows how to use it properly.
 A mistake many businesses make is investing in advanced technology without ensuring their staff receives thorough training.
 This can lead to simple errors that compromise your building’s security, like propping doors open or sharing access credentials.
 A professional installer should provide comprehensive training for your team.
 Equally important is long-term support.
 What happens if you encounter an issue or need to make changes to the system?
 Ensure your installer offers ongoing maintenance and support services to keep your system running smoothly and securely for the long haul.